 That’s where branding comes in.
 The ability to write your name is essential for blog branding.
 You want people to recognize your blog.
 One of the best ways to get your name out there is to have it in the title or URL.

 Plus, when you’re guest posting or leaving comments on other blogs, it’s crucial to sign your name so that people can easily find your blog and connect with you.

 Blogging is mostly about writing.
-So, this skill you learned in kindergarten will definitely help you later on.
+So, this skill you learned in kindergarten will help you later.

 If there’s one skill I learned in kindergarten that has truly stood the test of time, it’s coloring within the lines.

 Before, I didn’t realize how important it would be.